Epstein Files Transparency Act: Public opinion

 A September 2025 Marist Poll, surveying 1,477 adult Americans, found that 90% of Americans answered that they wanted at least some of the Epstein files released, with the victims' names redacted.
 Among these surveyed, 77% stated that they wanted all of the Epstein files to be released, 13% wanted some of the files released, and 9% were opposed.
 Additionally, 84% of Democrats, 67% of Republicans, and 83% of independents answered that they wanted all of the Epstein files to be released.

+A December 2025 Economist/YouGov poll, surveying 1,591 Americans, found that 55% of Americans disapproved of Trump's handling of the Epstein investigation, while only 26% approved.
+Additionally, the poll found that 91% of Democrats, 78% of Independents, and 74% of Republicans supported releasing the Epstein files.

+A January 2026 Economist/YouGov poll, surveying 1,546 Americans, found that 56% of Americans disapproved of Trump's handling of the files, while 25% approved.
+Additionally, 49% of Americans answered that Trump is attempting to cover up Epstein's crimes, while 30% answered that he is not.
+A January 2026 CNN poll, surveying 1,209 adult Americans, found that only 6% said they're satisfied with what the federal government had so far released.
+Nearly half of Republicans, three-quarters of independents, and 9 in 10 Democrats said the government was withholding information.